Rebecca Foust

 that did not apply.
 Like never wear

-white after Labor Day
+white after Labor Day--no one thought twice

 about Labor here, nor knew how to tell where